IHQ (company)

 iHQ Inc., doing business as SidusHQ (Korean: 싸이더스HQ; RR: SsaideoseuHQ) is one of the leading talent management agencies in South Korea.
 It was founded in January 2001 by Teddy Hoon-tak Jung.
 The company is involved in talent management (artist content), and TV drama/music production.

 History

 iHQ, or SidusHQ, is the successor of EBM, an entertainment company founded by producer Teddy Hoon-tak Jung (ko) in 1997.
 In 2000, EBM merged with production company Uno Films to become a new entertainment company, Sidus.
 At this time, Sidus was known as the management company of popular K-pop group g.o.d (as part of a cooperation with music producer and songwriter Park Jin-young of JYP Entertainment) and rising young actors and actresses such as Jang Hyuk, Cha Tae-hyun and Jun Ji-hyun.
 By 2002, the production and talent management divisions had separated; the production division is now known as Sidus Pictures while the talent management division became iHQ (also known as SidusHQ).

+In 2004, SKT Corporation and Sidus HQ have collaborated to create a mobile drama called 'Five Stars'.
+On the 25th, the protagonists of the mobile drama 'Five Stars' were revealed through SK Telecom's June.
+The five male protagonists of 'Five Stars' consist of four newcomers discovered by Sidus HQ and one individual selected by netizens who visited a specific website between July 10 and 25.
+Set at a rural school, The drama, set to release in early October, features Gong Hyo-jin as the female lead.
+The characters included the rebellious Si-wool (Yoo Ha-jun), the cheerful playboy Jae-gwang (Jung Kyung-ho), the tough guy Jin-woo (Kim Hyung-min), the romantic Da-hyun (Jung Gyu-woon), and the adorable Ha-ru (Park Ki-young).
+The ending was decided by fan votes, in line with the nature of a mobile drama.

+'Five Stars' was pioneer of an actor group, aiming to act together while pursuing individual activities.
+Except for Jung Kyung-ho, recruited from KBS talent, the others, mostly models, had limited acting experience.
+Despite being like unpolished diamonds, their tall and slim figures showcased promising potential.
+The drama consisted of seven episodes but received significant effort, comparable to a movie.
+They underwent three months of intense training at the Seoul Action School for action scenes.
+Appearances were made by several senior stars from Sidus HQ, such as Bin, Jang Hyuk, Ji Jin-hee, and Kim Sun-a, as well as cameo appearances, including Kim Soo-ro, Yeom Jeong-ah, Kim Sung-soo, and Gong Yoo.
+The OST, composed by Danny Ahn from god, premiered on a music cable channel in mid-September.